svsuresh/rscripts/README.md

 11. look_around_R_20072018.ipynb - This script uses lookaround functions in R to separate greek letters and english words in a single string
 12. Heatmap_boxplot_clustering.ipynb - This script is about drawing a heatmap with column and row annotations with boxplot, violin and density plots as annotions and column color annotation.
 13. Rowwise t test folder contains an example file and a function to run simple row wise t tests.
 Function takes one matrix, start and end columns of first group.
 Rest columns are automatically assigned to be second group.
+14. append_filenames_to_column.R runs on a directory (path) with csv files and appends each csv file name to all the columns within that file.
+Please change the input directory (path) before you use this script.